 We’re teaming up with Little Angel Theatre to challenge you to get inspired by Edward Lear and Little Angel Theatre’s production of ‘The Dong with a Luminous Nose’ and write nonsense poetry.

 This challenge is now closed.
 Congratulations to the winners, whose poems you can read in the sidebar.
-Congratulations, too, to the longlisted poets whose work impressed the judges: Lauren Aspery, Sophie Bateman, Rachel Brown, Emily Burt, Miriam Culy, Alessandra Dixon, Chloe Elliott, Hania Habib, Matthew Lappas, Nadia Lines, Ritika Mehta, Sarah Nachimson, Caio Nosarti Granger, Madeleine Oliver, Zoe Osterloh, Masha Pospolitak, Hannah-Grace Roberts, Lucas Sheridan-Warburton, Samuel Taylor, Olivia Todd and Lateesha-Marie Tyler.
+Congratulations, too, to the longlisted poets whose work impressed the judges: Lauren Aspery, Sophie Bateman, Rachael Brown, Emily Burt, Miriam Culy, Alessandra Dixon, Chloe Elliott, Hania Habib, Matthew Lappas, Nadia Lines, Ritika Mehta, Sarah Nachimson, Caio Nosarti Granger, Madeleine Oliver, Zoe Osterloh, Masha Pospolitak, Hannah-Grace Roberts, Lucas Sheridan-Warburton, Samuel Taylor, Olivia Todd and Lateesha-Marie Tyler.

 The challenge: write a nonsense poem (or poems) and enter by 10 November!